nicosantangelo/sublime-gulp/README.md

 Running `Gulp: Delete cache` will delete the `.sublime-gulp.cache` file for you, forcing a re-parsing of the `gulpfile.js`.

 ### Gulp exit
 This command will close Sublime Text, but first it'll kill any running tasks.
 It's the same as running `Gulp: Kill running tasks` and immediately exiting the editor.
+If error occurs killing the tasks or no running tasks are found, the editor will close anyways.

-`Gulp exit` will not appear on the command palette.
-To use it, you need to add a [keybinding](#shortcut-keys) like this:
+You can select `Gulp: Exit editor killing running tasks` from the command palette or create a [keybinding](#shortcut-keys) like this:

 ````
 { "keys": ["KEYS"], "command": "gulp_exit" }
 ````

-If you want to always run it, you can bind it to `alt+f4` or `super+q`.
-Sadly it won't run if you close the editor using the close button.
+You can bind it to `alt+f4` or `super+q` so you don't have to remember it.
+Sadly it **won't run** if you close the editor using the close button.

 ##Snippets